 A great starting point for planning seasonal shopping campaigns, like back to school, is by looking at the latest trends in the retail industry.
 For the best insights, you’ll want to look at data from the year prior.

-- Along with leveraging trends from the year before, you should review your prior back to school ad campaigns.
+Along with leveraging trends from the year before, you should review your prior back-to-school ad campaigns.
 Analyzing their performance can give you further insights into marketing trends and what products or services to focus your new campaign around.

 3. Build a Profile Around Your Target Audience